Pro: How to View and Edit a Transcript

 The admin on each case has full access to these transcripts and also has the ability to edit them.
 When the case admin shares a case with other users, they can also give those users permission to view and edit those transcripts.

-Transcripts for each video can be accessed by clicking on the video thumbnail in the case file, and then clicking "transcript" to the right of the video player that appears.
+Transcripts for each video can be accessed by clicking on the video thumbnail in the case file, and then clicking "Transcript" to the right of the video player that appears.

 Note: If the edit button is greyed out, click the "Version" drop down to the left of the edit button and make sure the draft is selected.
 The one labeled "original" or has the "cc" icon cannot be edited.